In-Depth Analysis: Microsoft Versus Competitors In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $40.71 Billion, which is 61.68x above the industry average, indicating stronger profitability and robust cash flow generation.
+The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $40.71 Billion, which is 66.74x above the industry average, indicating stronger profitability and robust cash flow generation.

 -

-With higher gross profit of $48.15 Billion, which indicates 35.4x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+Compared to its industry, the company has higher gross profit of $48.15 Billion, which indicates 37.62x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -